4 min read

 In areas outside Seattle and SeaTac, the Washington State Minimum Wage is $15.74 per hour, effective as of 01/01/2023.

-In addition to the state as a whole, both Seattle and SeaTac have also increased the local minimum wage rate for 2024 (see below sections).
+In addition to the state as a whole, both Seattle and SeaTac also increased their local minimum wage rates for 2024 (see below sections).

-Additionally, Tukwila has set its own minimum wage standard as of January 1st, 2024.
+Additionally, Tukwila set its own minimum wage standard as of January 1st, 2024.

 Every September, the Washington State Department of Labor and Industries evaluates the cost-of-living and adjust the minimum wage accordingly.
 Each year, a minimum wage update will be announced on September 30th, and take effect on January 1st of the following year.